By Jürgen Fritz, Mo. 26. Apr 2021, Cover picture: © JFB

 - There are no points just for showing up, as the ATP does for Grand Slam and Masters 1000 tournaments (10 points).
 Only those who win a match receive points.
 Those who lose their very first match, whether in round one or two, receive zero points.

 The points are also awarded differently than in the ATP ranking.
 The four Grand Slam tournaments (A) together are certainly not less important than the nine Masters 1000 events (C), but on the contrary somewhat more valuable.
 Therefore, the A tournaments are weighted 25 per cent higher than in the ATP ranking.
-Four victories at the Grand Slam tournaments therefore bring 4000 points, whereas nine victories at the ATP Masters 1000, now ATP Masters 400, bring 3600 points.
+Four victories at the Grand Slam tournaments therefore bring 400 points, whereas nine victories at the ATP Masters 1000 bring 360 points.
 Likewise, the ATP Finals (B), which are held only once a year and form the crowning finale of the ATP season, are weighted somewhat higher.
-A victory here, depending on whether you remain undefeated, counts two-thirds to three-quarters as much as a Grand Slam triumph, just as it does in the ATP rankings.
+A victory here counts for about two thirds as much as a Grand Slam triumph (62 to 70 per cent, depending on whether you remain undefeated).
 In addition, players‘ results in the important Olympic Games (B, not organised by the ATP) and the most traditional team competition (T), the Davis Cup (not organised by the ATP, but by the ITF), which has been held since 1900, are evaluated and taken into account.

 The tournament winners receive the following points